MetOffice/lfric_core/documentation/source/how_to_use_it/configuration/using_configuration.rst

 enumeration options are parameters that can be obtained directly from Configurator-generated ``_config_mod`` modules.

-To illustrated, Rose metadata can configure the value of the ``geometry`` variable in the namelist so that it can be either the string "spherical" or the string "planar".
+To illustrate, Rose metadata can configure the value of the ``geometry`` variable in the namelist so that it can be either the string "spherical" or the string "planar".
 In the following code, is checked against two allowed choices of geometry: ``spherical`` and